t2trg/iot-seccons/draft-irtf-iot-seccons-latest.md

 managed security domain without any connectivity to the Internet.
 The central device used for management can serve as, e.g., a key distribution center including policies for key update, storage, etc. The presence of a central device can help in the management of larger networks.
-Network security becomes more relevant in this scenario since the 6LoWPAN/CoAP network can be prone to Denial of Service attacks (e.g., flooding if L2 is not protected) or routing attacks.
+Network security becomes more relevant in this scenario since the IP network (e.g., 6LoWPAN/CoAP network) can be prone to Denial of Service attacks (e.g., flooding if L2 is not protected) or routing attacks.

 SecProf_3 considers that a central device is always required for network management.
-Example applications of this profile include building control and automation, sensor networks for industrial use, environmental monitoring, etc. As before, the network manager can be located in the 6LoWPAN/CoAP network and handle key management.
+Example applications of this profile include building control and automation, sensor networks for industrial use, environmental monitoring, etc. As before, the network manager can be located in the IP network (e.g., 6LoWPAN/CoAP network) and handle key management.
 In this case, the first association of devices to the network is required to be done in a secure way.
 In other words, the threat model requires measurements to protect against any vulnerable period of time.
 This step can involve the secure transmission of keying materials used for network security at different layers.
 The information exchanged in the network is considered to be valuable and it should be protected in the sense of pairwise links.
 Commands should be secured and broadcast should be secured with entity authentication {{RFC7390}}.
 Network should be protected from attacks.
 A further extension to this use case is to allow for remote management.
-A "backend manager" is in charge of managing SW or information exchanged or collected within the 6LoWPAN/CoAP network.
+A "backend manager" is in charge of managing SW or information exchanged or collected within the IP network, e.g., a 6LoWPAN/CoAP network.
 This requires connection of devices to the Internet over a 6LBR involving a number of new threats that were not present before.
-A list of potential attacks include: resource-exhaustion attacks from the Internet; amplification attacks; trust issues related a HTTP-CoAP proxy {{ID-proHTTPCoAP}}, etc. This use case requires protecting the communication from a device in the backend to a device in the 6LoWPAN/CoAP network, end-to-end.
+A list of potential attacks include: resource-exhaustion attacks from the Internet; amplification attacks; trust issues related a HTTP-CoAP proxy {{ID-proHTTPCoAP}}, etc. This use case requires protecting the communication from a device in the backend to a device in the IP network, e.g., a 6LoWPAN/CoAP network, end-to-end.
 This use case also requires measures to provide the 6LBR with the capability of dropping fake requests coming from the Internet.
 This becomes especially challenging when the 6LBR is not trusted and access to the exchanged information is limited; and even more in the case of a HTTP-CoAP proxy since protocol translation is required.
 This use case should take care of protecting information accessed from the backend due to privacy issues (e.g., information such as type of devices, location, usage, type and amount of exchanged information, or mobility patterns can be gathered at the backend threatening the privacy sphere of users) so that only required information is disclosed.

 The last security suite (SecProf_4) essentially represents interoperability of all the security profiles defined previously.
-It considers applications with some additional requirements regarding operation such as: (i) ad-hoc establishment of security relationships between things (potentially from different manufacturers) in non- secure environments or (ii) dynamic roaming of things between different 6LoWPAN/CoAP security domains.
-Such operational requirements pose additional security requirements, e.g., in addition to secure bootstrapping of a device within a 6LoWPAN/CoAP security domain and the secure transfer of network operational key, there is a need to enable inter-domains secure communication to facilitate data sharing.
+It considers applications with some additional requirements regarding operation such as: (i) ad-hoc establishment of security relationships between things (potentially from different manufacturers) in non- secure environments or (ii) dynamic roaming of things between different IP network security domains.
+Such operational requirements pose additional security requirements, e.g., in addition to secure bootstrapping of a device within an IP, e.g., 6LowPan/CoAP, security domain and the secure transfer of network operational key, there is a need to enable inter-domains secure communication to facilitate data sharing.

-The above description illustrates how different applications of 6LoWPAN/CoAP networks involve different security needs.
+The above description illustrates how different applications of IP networks, e.g., 6LoWPAN/CoAP networks, involve different security needs.
 In the following sections, we summarize the expected security features or capabilities for each the security profile with regards to "Security Architecture", "Security Model", "Security Bootstrapping", "Network Security", and "Application Security".